 Keep Up with Regular Maintenance

 Consider setting up regular service with your HVAC company so that your air conditioner gets periodic professional maintenance.
 This service means that any small problems in your unit will be corrected before they become more serious and costly issues.
 Between professional maintenance appointments, there are things you can do to prevent any loss of efficiency.
-Change your air filters at least every 90 days, keep debris away from your outdoor unit, and call an HVAC repair company if you notice any signs decreased efficiency or damage to refrigerant lines.
+Change your air filters at least every 90 days, keep debris away from your outdoor unit, and call an HVAC repair company if you notice any signs of decreased efficiency or damage to refrigerant lines.

 Consider a Ductless Split Air System

 Ductless split systems let you get the best possible temperature control over individual rooms.
-Use a remote control to cool rooms that you’re using without also cooling empty spaces.
+Use the remote control to cool rooms that you’re using without also cooling empty spaces.
 Ductless systems improve efficiency by only cooling targeted parts of your home, and they are also associated with better indoor air quality thanks to multi-stage filtration.